Lebanon foreign minister escalates refugee row with U.N. agency

 “I don’t want to have disputes with them, but it’s time to tell them enough,” he said.

-The UNHCR favored the return of all refugees when it was safe for them to go home, its Lebanon representative, Mireille Girard, told Reuters on Tuesday.
-It speaks to refugees in all countries when they are preparing to return home to make sure it can give them enough support and protection, she said.
+The UNHCR favors the return of all refugees when it is safe for them to go home and speaks to refugees in all countries when they are preparing to return home to make sure it can give them enough support and protection, Girard said.

 Another senior U.N. official, the deputy special coordinator for Lebanon Philippe Lazzarini, was quoted late on Tuesday as saying it would be “inconceivable” for the body to oppose refugees who wanted to go home.

-“We respect refugees’ individual decision to return home and would never, never discourage the return from taking place based on their decision,” Hariri’s office quoted Lazzarini as saying during a meeting.
+“We respect refugees’ individual decision to return home and would never, never discourage the return from taking place based on their decision,” Prime Minister designate Saad al-Hariri’s office quoted Lazzarini as saying during a meeting.

-Lebanon’s government is operating on a caretaker basis because prime minister designate Saad al-Hariri has not yet formed a new cabinet after parliamentary elections on May 6.
+Lebanon’s government is operating on a caretaker basis because Hariri has not yet formed a new cabinet after parliamentary elections on May 6.